Small Cottage Garden Design Ideas

 flagstone path with flagstone edging beside a garden bed

 For edging, I use thin flagstones inserted upright along the sides of the path.
-This is accomplished by digging a narrow trench, pushing the vertical flagstone in so that it is level with its adjoining stone, and then backfilling with mud.
+This is accomplished by digging a narrow trench, pushing the vertical flagstone in so that it is level with its adjoining stone, and then back-filling with mud.

 Wooden edging works well with bark mulch paths.
 This can be pressure treated boards set on edge to outline the path.
 Railway logs will last a long time too.